rachelmkalt/0819-demo/docs/INTEGRATE OWLBERT'S JOURNEYS 🗺️/interactive-tours.md

 metadata:
   robots: index
 ---
+export const myVariable = "hello";

 ## Get to Know a New City with Owlbert as Your Guide!

-Owlbert is an ideal travel companion who makes exploring a new city even more fun, and informative!
+Owlbert is an ideal travel companion who makes exploring a new city even more fun, and informative! {myVariable}

 With real-time, location-based updates, Owlbert can offer a truly dynamic experience—like suggesting a nearby café when you are in the vicinity or providing historical context when you approach landmarks.